 - 1. Eligibility for consideration.
 The following Coast Guard officers are eligible at the beginning of the promotion year (1JUL) in which they are competing for designation: - a.
-Any Reserve or Regular commissioned ensign or lieutenant (junior grade). - b.
-Any Reserve commissioned lieutenant with four or fewer years in grade.
-Commander (CG PSC-C) may increase this time in grade requirement, solely to increase the candidate pool, in a promotion year.
-This waiver must apply equally to all Reserve lieutenants and must be announced at least one week before the application deadline to allow formerly ineligible officers to apply. - c.
-Any Regular commissioned lieutenant. - d.
-Any Regular or Reserve F&S or PERS specialty warrant officer serving in the grade of W-4, W-3, or who is a W-2 and who will be considered by the W-3 selection board in the same promotion year. - (1) Commander (CG PSC) may allow other specialties or waive the W-3 selection board requirement in a promotion year.
-This waiver must apply equally to all such candidates in that specialty or with that amount of time in grade and must be announced at least one week before the application deadline to allow formerly ineligible officers to apply. - (2) All applicants for CWO to RPA must be allowed to also apply for the CWO to ADPL LT program stated in Article 3.B.10. of this Manual, if eligible, and vice versa.
-Once the officer accepts appointment from one program, they must be ineligible for the other appointment program.
+Any Reserve or Regular commissioned ensign with at least 12 months time in grade. - b.
+Any Reserve or Regular commissioned lieutenant (junior Grade). - c.
+Any Reserve or Regular commissioned lieutenant with four or fewer years in grade. - d.
+Any Regular or Reserve F&S or PERS specialty warrant officer serving in the grade of W-4, W-3, or who is a W-2 and who will be considered by the W-3 selection board in the same promotion year.
+Warrant officers must have 26 or fewer years time in service. - 2.
+Waivers.
+Officers who desire a waiver to the eligibility requirements may apply to Commander (CG PSC) through their chain of command.
+Requests may not be approved unless the applicant meets critical Service needs.
+Waivers for the ensign time in grade requirement or the W-3 selection board requirement will not be considered. - 3.
+Requirements for consideration.
+Applicants must follow procedures promulgated by Commander (CG PSC).

-- 2. Requirements for consideration.
-Applicants must: - a.
-Follow procedures promulgated by Commander (CG PSC). - b.
-State in their application that they have read and understand RPA specific separation policies in Reference (c). - 3.
-Duration of designation offer.
-At their discretion, the Commandant may withdraw the offer of RPA designation if the selectee has not accepted provisional RPA status within 60 days from the notification date. - 4.
-Impact of designation. - a.
-Regular officers in the grade of ensign and above must resign their Coast Guard commission and accept a commission in the Coast Guard Reserve.
+4. Duration of designation offer.
+At their discretion, the Commandant may withdraw the offer of RPA desination if the selectee has not accepted provisional RPA status within 60 days from the notification date.

+5. Impact of designation.

+- a.
+Regular officers in the grade of ensign and above and warrant officers must resign their Coast Guard commission and accept a commission in the Coast Guard Reserve.
 They are exempt from the Regular to Reserve Board in accordance with Article 1.G. of this Manual, but must follow date of rank and precedence standards in Article 1.G.4.a. of this Manual. - b.
-All warrant officers designated as a provisional RPA must resign their warrant officer commission and accept a commission in the Coast Guard Reserve as a permanent lieutenant with a date of rank as the first day of EAD. - (1) Precedence must be determined by Article 2.A.2.b. of this Manual. - (2) Such RPAs are no longer warrant officers in any way.
-They do not compete for warrant officer promotion and are not subject to the 30 year total active service limitation (10 U.S.C.
-1305) - c.
-Upon the effective date of designation, officers must be transferred to the RPA promotion list and immediately begin serving as provisional RPAs on extended active duty (EAD).
+All warrant officers designated as a provisional RPA will be offered appointments as temporary reserve lieutenants with a date of rank as the first day of EAD. - (1) Temporary reserve lieutenant precedence will be determined by date of rank.
+Precedence will be determined by warrant specialty hierarchy listed in Article 2.A.2.b. of this Manual for officers with the same date of rank. - (2) Permanent grade precedence will remain the same as listed in Article 2.A.2.a. of this Manual except that they are not considered by an ADPL board. - c.
+Temporary reserve lieutenants who receive their commission through the warrant to RPA designation program have the option to integrate to permanent reserve officer status upon selection by a best-qualified RPA promotion board in their temporary status.
+Officers that elect to integrate are subject to the service limitations in Article 1.A.8.a.(1)(a) and 1.A.8.a.(1)(b) of this Manual. - (1) Officers electing integration are subject to the requirements in Article 1.A.8.b. of this Manual. - (2) Correspondence requesting appointment authority of all officers eleigible for integration as permanent reserve officers will be initiated by Commander (CG PSC). - d.
+Upon the effective date of designation, officers must be added to the RPA promotion list and immediately begin serving as provisional RPAs on extended active duty (EAD).
 Officers already on EAD must cancel their existing EAD contract and sign a new EAD contract.
-The two EAD contracts may be signed without a break in active duty. - 5.
+The two EAD contracts may be signed without a break in active duty. - 6.
 Effective date of designation.
-The effective date of designation must be the first day of EAD. - 6.
-Duration of designation.
+The effective date of designation must be the first day of EAD.

+7. Duration of designation.
 The officer must not be a provisional RPA for more than three consecutive years.